cunarist/rinf/README.md

 5. Android app build has failed.
 What should I do?

    For Android apps, you should be using Rust 1.68 or higher due to [this issue](https://github.com/rust-lang/rust/pull/85806).
-Also, variable `ndkVersion` in `./android/app/build.gradle` is necessary and it may need to be modified.
+Also, variable `ndkVersion` should be present in `./android/app/build.gradle` file, but it may be missing if you've created your Flutter project with Flutter SDK 3.7 and earlier.
 Visit [this discussion](https://github.com/cunarist/rust-in-flutter/discussions/60) to solve this problem.

 6. Where should I ask for help?